Skip to Main Content

 Fellowships

 Research conducted by humanities scholars contributes to a dynamic body of knowledge that has the potential to reshape our understanding of archival collections—what is preserved and valued in our communities.
 The Ransom Center fosters a supportive environment so that researchers may explore, examine, critique, and better understand the cultural works in its collections.
-Fellowships of varying lengths (from one to three months) are offered for research projects that require substantial on-site use of collections that span a variety of disciplines.
+Fellowships of varying lengths (from one week to two months) are offered for research projects that require substantial on-site use of collections that span a variety of disciplines.

 • Ransom Center Fellowship Program & Guidelines